Skip to content

 1) Dust and Dirt

 Even after covering the canvas with diamonds, it is likely that there will still be some sticky adhesive exposed.
 This will be a magnet for dust and dirt to collect on.
-And, cleaning it off won’t be as straight forward as simply wiping it down.
+And, cleaning it off won’t be as straightforward as simply wiping it down.

 Regular cleaning of the diamond painting could cause damage to the sticky canvas and result in the diamonds falling off.
 Or, wiping them over too often could cause the diamonds to move and shift position.